kiwi0fruit/knitty/knitty.md

 Here is some markdown text.
 """

 # %% {echo=False} `py` cell, language name is taken from file extension:
 import math
+import sugartex as stex
 print('This was {py, echo=False} cell')

 # %%

 """
-Comment that stays after Knitty because it's not right after `# %%`
+Comment that stays after Knitty and would be a `py` code chunk because it's not right after `# %%`
 """
-print('Block comments test')

 # %% {r} R cell:
 """